navjotjsingh/nspeaks/content/posts/setup-discourse-for-local-development/index.md

 date: "2021-03-23"
 categories:
   - "tutorials"
+summary: Learn how to install Discourse Forum software for Local development.
 ---

 There are plenty of guides available for installing Discourse Forum software on Cloud and VPS hosting but if you are a developer and want to test and work on Discourse for Local development, you need a way to install it on your local PC.